How Physiotherapists and Podiatrists Can Collaborate for Better Patient Outcomes

 Podiatrists are specialised healthcare professionals who use their knowledge of anatomy, physiology and biomechanics to help you with a range of conditions and issues in your feet, ankles and lower limbs.
 They are trained to assess the underlying cause of your condition and offer treatments that may include foot exercises, acupuncture, dry needling and shockwave therapy.

 Musculoskeletal Physiotherapy is a form of physiotherapy that specialises in disorders that affect how your muscles and joints work together to move and function.
-Warwick physio can help you relieve pain, improve movement and prevent further injury using a variety of methods, such as muscle strengthening or stretching exercises, and soft tissue massage.
+A physio can help you relieve pain, improve movement and prevent further injury using a variety of methods, such as muscle strengthening or stretching exercises, and soft tissue massage.

 Orthotics